d4rkr00t/whybundled/README.md

   [pattern]          Optional pattern used to filter output to only matched modules
-                     Note: you might need to wrap the pattern in quotes to use wildcards, e.g. "*.jsx" --ignore           Comma separated list of glob pattern to exclude modules from final output --modulesOnly      Only include modules
+                     Note: you might need to wrap the pattern in quotes to use wildcards, e.g. "*.jsx" --ignore           Comma separated list of glob pattern to exclude modules from final output --chunks           Only include items which are in at least one of the chunks (comma separated list) --modulesOnly      Only include modules
   --filesOnly        Only include files
   --directOnly       Only include direct dependencies